 - 7.1 The appointment of a Chair and Vice-Chair shall be made in accordance with the Instrument of Government.
-The term of office of the Chair and Vice-Chair shall be two years.
+The term of office of the Chair and Vice-Chair shall be determined by the Board.
 The Chair and Vice-Chair retiring at the end of their respective term of office shall be eligible for reappointment. - 7.2 The College shall inform the appropriate bodies in writing of the vacating or filling of the position of Chair.